Julie Weiss was 41 when she started to feel something wasn’t right. By the time her symptoms fully took hold, she was downright miserable.

 She was nauseous every day and vomited frequently.
 She was exhausted from not sleeping well.

 The symptoms became so persistent that she became depressed.
-On some nights, this sweet wife and mother from Wisconsin Dells, Wis. was not even sure if she wanted to get out of bed the next morning.
-This was life as Julie knew it … for seven years.
+On some nights, this sweet wife and mother from Wisconsin Dells, Wis., wasn't even sure if she wanted to get out of bed the next morning.
+This was life as Julie knew it, for seven years.

 Julie suffered for years with these symptoms until a routine physical exam with her obstetrician/gynecologist signaled a potential solution.

 "Your calcium level is elevated,” said Julie’s gynecology nurse practitioner, Maria Wolf, APNP, with Mile Bluff Medical Center in Mauston, Wis.
 “I want you to see your primary care doctor and have more testing done."